Ni una Sola Palabra: Legacy and culture impact

 "Ni Una Sola Palabra" is considered to be one of the best songs of Rubio's career.
 Isabela Raygoza from Billboard wrote, "it not only solidified Rubio's status as a Latin pop icon but also reinforced the international appel of Latin music well into the new millennium."
 According to the musical section of the Spanish tabloid Diario AS, the song is considered one of Rubio's songs from the 2000s that marked a resounding success in Spain.
 Chilean poet and journalist Jorge Montealegre from the book 'Wurlitzer: Cantantes en la Memoria Chilena' opined that it is "the best song of the Mexican popstar."
 In their publication, he cited the poet Héctor Hernández Montecinos, who used the phrase from the song: "Ni una sola palabra, ni gestos, ni miradas" in his poetic work 'La Divina Revelación', praising the poetic lyrical composition of the title.

-In 2021, Mexican edition Elle Magazine noted that the song was "the unexpected anthem of the snowfall in Madrid" after popularity and the viral video where people sang the song while enjoying the unexpected snowfall at Puerta del Sol.
+In 2021, Mexican edition of Elle noted that the song was "the unexpected anthem of the snowfall in Madrid" after popularity and the viral video where people sang the song while enjoying the unexpected snowfall at Puerta del Sol.
 The impact was more evident in Latin America, where Rubio was a trending topic and the social media and media marked her as a cultural legacy.
 That same year, the Universidad Autónoma de Nuevo León approved the publication of a book compiled by writer Elma Correa entitled "Ni una sola palabra", which portrays Rubio as a sui generis of pop culture.

-A revival in interest for the song occurred when it went viral on TikTok in 2025, especially in Spain.
+Billboard named the song among the greatest Spanish-language pop songs from 2000 to 2023.
+Interest in the song experienced a resurgence in 2025 after it went viral on TikTok, particularly in Spain.
+That same year, Rolling Stone included the song in its list of the 100 greatest Spanish-language songs of the 21st century.